Lions Don't Dream Of Hunting, They Just Hunt

 The timescale depends on the Court timetable.
 Once you have instructed us, we will deal with the Court.
 The Court will provide us with Orders ie. for any new hearing dates and dates for submitting evidence and documents.

 We offer several options for dealing with an application made by the Defendant, dependent on your specific requirements.
-Prices range from £125 + VAT up to £600 + VAT, together with the cost of an advocate attending the hearing to represent you (which is usually £130 + VAT).
+Prices start from £150 +VAT, together with the cost of an advocate attending the hearing to represent you.

 A Defendant can make an application to Court.
 A common reason is they have never received any paperwork regarding the initial claim.
 Other reasons include disputing the debt itself.